4 Easy Healthy Eating Tips

-Some great superfoods to try include: salmon, blueberries, beans and lentils, acai, sweet potatoes, olive oil, goji berries, spinach, broccoli, flaxseed meal, kale, avocados, nuts, oatmeal, pomegranate juice, yoghurt, garlic, red onions, tofu, tomatoes, and barley.
+Some great superfoods to try to include salmon, blueberries, beans and lentils, acai, sweet potatoes, olive oil, goji berries, spinach, broccoli, flaxseed meal, kale, avocados, nuts, oatmeal, pomegranate juice, yogurt, garlic, red onions, tofu, tomatoes, and barley.

 3. Munch on some omega-3:

-Plenty of other studies also advocate the consumption of omega-3 to reduce the risk of cancer, fight inflammation, lower cholesterol and to keep aging brains fighting fit.
+Plenty of other studies also advocate the consumption of omega-3 to reduce the risk of cancer, fight inflammation, lower cholesterol, and keep aging brains fighting fit.
 You can find omega-3 in seafood such as salmon, mackerel, and herring, as well as leafy greens, flaxseed, and walnuts.

 Want to actually slow down the aging process?
 Then you’ll want to invest in some antioxidants.
 Many experts say that antioxidants such as brightly colored fruit and vegetables protect cells from dangerous free radicals.
 They also eliminate toxins in the body and promote a healthy, young-looking body.

 Dine wisely.
 Nutritionists and other experts illustrate that it’s not just what you eat, it’s how you eat that is important too.
 If you want to boost your nutrition this spring, why not try out some of these handy tips?

 - Understand the difference between hunger, boredom, and thirst.
 Know when your body needs food and when it needs water or a change of scenery.